ahmadichsan/tic-tac-toe/README.md

 ## Code Structure
 - `index.html`: The main entry point of the game.
-- `style.css`: Contains the styles for the game.
+- `styles.css`: Contains the styles for the game.
 - `script.js`: Contains the game logic and functions.

 ## Contributing